Master the Exam: 8 In-Depth CISSP Sample Exam Questions for 2026

 Actionable Takeaways: Building Secure Software

-• Understand Software Supply Chain Security: Study concepts like Software Bill of Materials (SBOM) and the critical importance of scanning third-party libraries and dependencies for known vulnerabilities (CVEs).
-Frameworks like the NIST Secure Software Development Framework (SSDF) provide excellent guidance on integrating security throughout the entire supply chain.
+- Understand Software Supply Chain Security: Study the Software Bill of Materials (SBOM) and how to scan third-party libraries for vulnerabilities.
+These components often have hidden risks known as CVEs.
+Using the NIST Secure Software Development Framework (SSDF) provides a clear path for securing these external pieces throughout the cycle.

 Reflection Prompt: How can "shifting security left" in the SDLC reduce costs and improve overall software quality in your current or future projects?